razawi/betterFlashCards/README.md

 client side is partially ejs templates (Views) while the cards are currently being converted from jquery to angular.

 ### Architecture
-server side uses express and a straightforward MVC architecture, cards.ejs is the single page app's index file. all other client side files are currently under public/angular.
+server side uses express and a straightforward MVC architecture, Client Is currently an angular app with ui.route.
 The angular directory tree is feature based Instead of the traditional partials/models/ directives directory structure.
 It makes the code more easy to navigate and thereby more scalable and loose-coupled.